przystuj/turbo_bar_cam/README.md

 ## Spectator Features

-TURBOBARCAM includes special features for spectators, including the ability to create and manage unit groups.
+TurboBarCam includes special features for spectators, including the ability to create and manage unit groups.
 While spectators cannot directly control units, this feature allows for quickly switching between tracked units without having to find them on the map again.

 **Usage Example**:
 1. When spectating, select units you want to track frequently